What is code quality and why is it important?

 Github is another example.
 As a platform hosting millions of code repositories, GitHub not only provides tools for code management but also maintains high standards for its own codebase.
 Its acquisition by Microsoft was seen as a testament to its value, driven in part by the quality of its platform.

 On the other hand, the Boeing 737 Max is a prime example of poor code quality.
-The software issues which led to two fatal crashes, are an example of the catastrophic consequences of poor code quality [1].
+The software issues which led, in part, to two fatal crashes, are an example of the catastrophic consequences of poor code quality [1].
 This not only resulted in a significant financial loss for Boeing but also severely damaged its reputation and investor confidence.

 Organisations might compromise source code quality for various reasons.
 Many startups in their early stages often focus on rapid development and feature rollout, which can lead to compromised code hygiene.
 In more established companies, it could be a strategic decision to expedite the release of a feature, or it might occur when the business's needs evolve, rendering the existing design obsolete or inadequate.
 In some cases, the initial design might have been flawed from the beginning.